5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 You will receive better questions.”

-At first his mind produces the usual noise: justifications, rehearsed opinions, clever speeches.
+At first the mind produces the usual noise: justifications, rehearsed opinions, clever speeches.

 Eventually something quieter appears: